The Executive Board all have prior experience working together for another PV start-up company.

 Iain is a serial entrepreneur and is a non-executive director for numerous successful cleantech enterprises.
 His company, Renewable Power, developed more than 100MW of UK solar farm capacity.

-Lambda has been closely supported by academics at several UK universities including Cambridge, Cranfield and Bath.
+Lambda has been closely supported by academics at several UK universities including Cambridge, Bath and Cranfield.
 Cranfield has previously performed prototyping under Lambda-sponsored projects under under the supervision of Dr Monica Saavedra.
-Lambda has new government grants with Bath and Cranfield universities in order to synthesis, thin-film deposit and characterise our advanced solar materials.
+Lambda has new government grants with Pilkington and Cambridge and Bath universities to synthesise novel active material, make films and deposit them on greenhouses for crop growth trials.